When people start enquiring about end-of-life hospice care, several questions come to mind.

 Palliative Care Solutions

-Palliative care solutions can be used in addition to other primary treatments.
-It can also serve as an option for patients who are eligible for hospice but are not yet emotionally ready to stop curative treatments in favor of end-of-life care.
+The elderly can use palliative care solutions in addition to other primary treatments.
+It can also serve as an option for patients eligible for hospice but are not yet emotionally ready to stop curative treatments in favor of end-of-life care.

 Typical palliative care solutions include: